emile-kophi/AML_Labs/Exercise_1/README.md

 ### **Exercise 1.2  Adding Residual Connections to the MLP**

 In this exercise, the baseline MLP from *Exercise 1* was extended to include residual connections, following the principles introduced in the ResNet paper.
 The goal was to investigate whether adding skip connections improves the trainability of deeper fully connected networks, both in terms of convergence speed and final accuracy.

 **Model Description**
 The model consists of:
 Input Layer: Flattened 28×28 images (784 features)
 First Fully Connected Layer: Projects the input to the hidden representation (110 neurons, ReLU activation)
 Residual Blocks: Each block contains two linear layers with ReLU activations and dropout applied after the second layer.
 The block output is summed with its input (skip connection), followed by a ReLU activation.
-For this experiment, 2 residual blocks were stacked sequentially.
-Output Layer: Fully connected layer mapping to the 10 digit classes.
+For this experiment, 2 residual blocks were stacked sequentially,  Output Layer: Fully connected layer mapping to the 10 digit classes.

 Architecture:
 `784 → FC(110) → [ResidualBlock × 2] → FC(10)`